- Out of the Tar Pit (by Ben Moseley and Peter Marks)

 be separated into three main parts: the essential state, the essential logic,

-and the accidental state and control." - Dynamo: Amazon’s Highly Available Key-value Store(by Giuseppe DeCandia, Deniz Hastorun, Madan Jampani, Gunavardhan Kakulapati, Avinash Lakshman, Alex Pilchin, Swaminathan Sivasubramanian, Peter Vosshall and Werner Vogels)
+- Dynamo: Amazon’s Highly Available Key-value Store(by Giuseppe DeCandia, Deniz Hastorun, Madan Jampani, Gunavardhan Kakulapati, Avinash Lakshman, Alex Pilchin, Swaminathan Sivasubramanian, Peter Vosshall and Werner Vogels)

 - Time, Clocks, and the Ordering of Events in a Distributed System (by Leslie Lamport (1978))